MinnPost/wordpress-sandbox/wp-content/plugins/object-sync-for-salesforce/docs/code/files/classes/salesforce_mapping.php.txt

 	 * @param int   $id The ID of a desired mapping.
 	 * @param array $conditions Array of key=>value to match the mapping by.
 	 * @param bool  $reset Unused parameter.
-	 * @return Array $map a single mapping or $mappings, an array of mappings.
+	 * @return array $map a single mapping or $mappings, an array of mappings.
 	 * @throws \Exception
 	 */
 	public function get_fieldmaps( $id = null, $conditions = array(), $reset = false ) {